Problem 1

 Problem 22

-pair of points.
+Eight points are chosen on a circle, and chords are drawn connecting every pair of points.
 No three chords intersect in a single point inside the circle.
+How many triangles with all three vertices in the interior of the circle are created?

 Solution